 Where to Stay in Bern

 Now that you have decided to spend a few days in Bern, where will you stay?
 Bern offers something for everyone, from camping grounds to hostels, apartments to hotels.
-In 2013 I spent a couple of nights at Hotel Pergola - you can read my review here and click here for current prices.
+In 2013 I spent a couple of nights at Hotel La Pergola - you can read my review here and click here for to check current prices.

 Wherever you choose to stay, you’ll be treated to a friendly, compact city, bursting with history but still boasting the necessities of modern day living.
 Make sure you add the capital to your Swiss itinerary – you won’t be disappointed.